 2D Animation is Dead: Fact or Fiction

 This is a rather provocative question that worries many people.
-The wave of doubts and disagreements started from the moment when such a giant animation studio as Disney (the founder of the style) announced the closure of its 2D department and the end of the era of hand-drawn animation.
+A wave of doubt and controversy began from the moment when such a giant animation studio as Disney (the founder of the style) announced the closure of its 2D department and the end of the hand-drawn animation era.
 Everyone was excited about what this meant for the future of traditional animation.
-Will it not exist anymore?
+Will it no longer exist?

-Many modern specialists have a heart for 2D animation, but they work in 3D.
+Many modern specialists love 2D animation, but they work in 3D.
 When asked where this contradiction comes from, they say that 2D animation has no future.
-So, the opinion that 2D animation, if not dead, is at least at deaths door and nothing will save it has penetrated deep enough into the masses and a solid factual basis is needed to try to get it moving.
+So, the opinion that 2D animation, if not dead, is at least on the verge of death, and nothing will save it, has penetrated deep enough into the masses and a solid factual base is needed to try to move it off the ground.
 But let’s try.

 12 fundamental principles of animation: